FrostNT1/KnowledgeRep-LLMs/presentaion-materials/00_overview.md

 ### Challenges in Evaluation:

 - **Superposition of Information**: Neural networks often store information in a superposed manner, where individual neurons represent multiple concepts.
 This makes it difficult to trace specific pieces of knowledge to particular neurons or layers.
+  - **Johnson-Lindenstrauss Lemma**: This mathematical principle helps explain how MLPs can efficiently store high-dimensional knowledge in lower-dimensional spaces while approximately preserving distances between points.
+The lemma suggests that any set of n points in high-dimensional space can be projected into O(log n/ε²) dimensions while maintaining pairwise distances up to a factor of (1 ± ε).
+  - **Practical Implications**: This theoretical foundation supports our hypothesis that MLP layers can effectively compress and store world knowledge, as they can preserve the essential relationships between concepts even in a reduced dimensional space.
 - **Quantitative Measurement**: Evaluating which fine-tuning method is more effective requires carefully designed metrics and controls to isolate the impact of changes to specific layers.
+  - **Output Variability**: LLMs can generate multiple valid responses to the same prompt, making direct comparisons challenging.
+A response that differs from a reference answer may still be correct but expressed differently.
+  - **Context Sensitivity**: The same prompt can yield different responses based on subtle variations in context, temperature settings, or sampling methods.
+  - **Metric Limitations**: Traditional NLP metrics like BLEU or ROUGE may not capture semantic correctness, as they focus on surface-level text similarity rather than meaning.
+  - **Human Evaluation Challenges**: Manual evaluation is subjective and resource-intensive, while inter-annotator agreement can be low for complex responses.
+  - **Multi-faceted Quality**: Responses must be evaluated across multiple dimensions:
+    - Factual accuracy
+    - Logical coherence
+    - Grammatical correctness
+    - Relevance to the prompt
+    - Consistency with the training data
 - **Complexity of LLMs**: The intricate architecture of LLMs means that changes in one part of the network can have unpredictable effects elsewhere, complicating analysis.

 (Placeholder for Image 2: An illustration depicting superposition in neural networks, showing overlapping representations within neurons.)